RascalSoftware/RAT/docs/source/chapter1.rst

 The problem that returns is a copy of our input, except that the parameter values will be changed by any procedure done.
 So, if we run a simple fit, then the output *problemDef* will have the values of the best-fit parameters.
 Here, we are not doing any fitting yet, and so the output is an exact copy.
 Also, we overwrite our original input class with the output by using the same name ('problem') as an input and an output, but you don’t have to do it this way.

-Once we've run our model through RAT, then the second output (we call *results* here) is an array which contains the output of the calculation (we will discuss this in more detail in chapter 4) :
+Once we've run our model through RAT, then the second output (we call *results* here) is an array which contains the output of the calculation :

 .. image:: images/userManual/chapter1/dispResults.png
     :alt: disp(results)